Table of Contents:

 When Bitcoin emerged a decade ago, it promised an idea of pseudonymity and privacy.
 Naturally, people were excited about the ability to transact without giving up their personal information, unlike in traditional financial services.

 At the time, few people noticed an inherent contradiction: On one side, the supposed pseudo-anonymity stood, and on the other, never-seen-before transparency was the major selling point of Bitcoin.
+It wasn’t long before a question began to surface: can Bitcoin be traced or not?

 All Bitcoin blockchain transactions are recorded on an immutable ledger.
 No one can change the records afterward, nor could anyone conspire to alter the ledger.
 Yet, the Bitcoin blockchain has more than an unalterable bookkeeping function— it is completely public.
 Whereas banks can only reveal a statement to its account owner and maybe law enforcement, on the Bitcoin network, everyone can access all the information stored on the blockchain.